msbx5420-class/msbx5420-class.github.io/project.md

   scp -i MSBX5420-SPR21.pem your_file hadoop@ec2-18-236-188-82.us-west-2.compute.amazonaws.com:~/msbx5420/team_directory
   ```

-* You can also use Putty or FileZella to connect cluster and transfer files
+* You can also use Putty or FileZilla to connect cluster and transfer files

 ### Use Jupyter Notebook on Cluster